Home to the 24 Hours of Le Mans and the Vendée Globe, the Atlantic Loire Valley has sport high on its agenda.

 The Vélo Francette

 This pretty cycle trail is France’s newest, linking Ouistreham in Normandy with the Atlantic resort of La Rochelle.
-Within Pays de la Loire, the northern section meanders through the peaceful Mayenne department, following the eponymous river on its way through Laval and Château-Gontier to Angers.
+Within Atlantic Loire Valley, the northern section meanders through the peaceful Mayenne department, following the eponymous river on its way through Laval and Château-Gontier to Angers.
 It then heads east along the Loire as far as Saumur.
 It’s an ideal family-friendly option if you’ve got the kids in tow.

 The islands by bike